A feast of learning, exploring and connecting: Congress 2025 wrap-up

 Getting to know you …

-Held in the iconically beautiful surrounds of Kings Park with the city of Perth as a glittering backdrop, the three-hour long event was promoted as an “unforgettable” cocktail party and it more than met the hype.
+Held in the iconically beautiful surrounds of Kings Park with the city of Perth as a glittering backdrop, the three-hour long event was promoted as an “unforgettable” cocktail party which more than met the hype.

 Set over two levels, Congress Late Night featured:

-• A “silent disco” so popular that they ran out of headphones and made it vibrantly loud with a DJ who sang along to some very tasty electronic beats.
+• A “silent disco” so popular that they ran out of headphones, necessitating a last-minute switch to a more standard, vibrantly loud dance party, curated by an enthusiastic DJ who sang along to some very tasty electronic beats.

-• If listening to a band is more your thing then that was covered with a duo performing upbeat songs in the outdoor area.
+• If listening to a band was more your thing then that was covered with a duo performing upbeat songs in the outdoor area which look over the Swan River from a clifftop eyrie.

-• A diverse range of delicious food options including paella and curry stations and a dessert bar perfectly situated to give you a dancing-assisting sugar rush.
+• A diverse range of delicious food options was on hand including paella and curry stations, along with a dessert bar perfectly situated to give you a dance-fuelling sugar rush.

-The night proved so immersively fun that attendees danced to the very last song, the ultimate compliment for an event that provided the perfect platform for people to connect, dance, laugh and have fun and to solidify the bonds that Congress builds among delegates.
+The night proved so immersively fun that attendees danced to the very last song, the ultimate compliment for an event that provided the perfect platform for people to connect, dance, laugh and have fun, and to solidify the bonds that Congress always builds among delegates.

 Whether you came to learn, explore or connect, or all three, the Australian Dental Congress 2025 delivered on all three counts, and we’re excited to welcome everyone again when Congress reconvenes in Adelaide in May 2027!